-One of golf's most iconic figures, Arnold Palmer, would have been turning 94 on Sept.
-10. He was of course a legendary player on the course, with 62 PGA Tour wins and seven major titles.
-But he was also a celebrated golf course designer.
+Arnold Palmer was of course a legendary player on the course, with 62 PGA Tour wins and seven major titles, but he was also a celebrated golf course designer.
 Because his influences and contributions to all areas of golf are so significant, Arnie might be under-appreciated as an architect—which is a compliment to everything he gave to us in his career.

 Orlando, FL